coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/PCF.md

 Thankfully, this last case is only theoretical and cannot occur in PCF.
 If we get a result, we are guaranteed that it is in the expected useful form.
 But what about when the type environment is non-empty?
 In that case we may construct terms with free variables, and such variables (being irreducible) can block further reductions.
 For example, if we apply a variable (say of type $\rho \rightarrow \sigma$) to another term, then the resulting term is irreducible because we can't apply any of the beta-reduction rules.
 Therefore, we only characterize irreducible terms which can be typed in the empty type environment.
 ![](Pasted%20image%2020231121143535.png)
+This helps make sense of the beta-reduction rules a little better.
+If we have an expression that contains `pred`, for example, we want to eventually apply the base case for `pred` which will explain the computational meaning of `pred`.
+This proposition shows that (as long as the computation does not run forever) we can always get a valid form for the inner term that `pred` can work with.
+This same logic applies to all of the base cases of beta-reduction.
+## Properties of reduction
+We revisit some of the properties that were shown for the simply typed lambda-calculus.